CGCookie/retopoflow/help/warnings.md

-## Auto Save / Save

-The following are details on Auto Save / Save warnings.

-### Auto Save / Save: Auto Save is Disabled
+## Auto Save / Save: Auto Save is Disabled

 If Blender's auto save is disabled, any work done since the last time you saved can be lost if Blender crashes.
 To enable auto save, go Edit > Preferences > Save & Load > Auto Save.

 <label class="not-online"><input type="checkbox" checked="BoundBool('''options['check auto save']''')">Warn if auto save is disabled</label>

-### Auto Save / Save: Unsaved Blender File
+## Auto Save / Save: Unsaved Blender File

 If you are working on an unsaved blend file, your changes will be saved to a temporary file (see path below) when you press {{blender save}}.